rob0tster/secret-santa/README.md

 Pretty bare bones, but again, it's **free**

 There's a few different ways to set up your account to allow SMTP authentication.
-I used something called an app password, which you can use as the SMTP password (the username being your gmail address).
-There's some other API based options I saw but haven't looke dinto
+- I used something called an app password, which you can use as the SMTP password
+- the username being your gmail address.
+- There's some other API based options I saw but haven't looked into

 ![app password](/images/app_password.png)

 ## SMTP Relay
 Ok so now onto the prettier one.

-SMTP relays are a service that will forward your message along via their SMTP servers for a free.
+SMTP relays are a service that will forward your message along via their SMTP servers for a fee.
 - [Mailgun](https://www.mailgun.com/) is a great SMTP relay service that supports custom domains
-    - they also have a killer 30 day free trial for 5,000 emails
+    - they also have a killer 30 day free trial for like 5,000 emails
-    - (**WARNING** does require cred card details)
+    - **WARNING** does require cred card details
+        - set that cancel reminder

 If you want to go this route you'll probably also want to grab a cheap domain
 - I bought the-north-pole.lol for $1.98
-- You can also use the built in domains, but they're not nearly as fun sounding
+- You can also use the built in domains, but they're not nearly as fun sounding, and why else are you using the SMTP relay?

 You'll need to add some SPF and DKIM records inside of your domain's settings
 - you'll do this from your domain registrar's domain management page
+- the documentation walks you through this really well

 Mailgun has some fantastic documentation for [sending via API](https://documentation.mailgun.com/en/latest/user_manual.html#sending-via-api) with support for multiple languages
 - They also support base SMTP if you want to do it that way too

 ## Getting Started